All Episodes

 Just like we went, we actually talked to WikiLeaks, Julian Assange.

-We try to do our own reporting on the show.
+We tried to do our own reporting on this show.

-Donald Trump, you know, rented a room in Moscow and had hookers urinating in the bed.
+Donald Trump, you know, rented a room in Moscow and had hookers urinating in the bed, defiling the bed that Obama slept in.

 That's in the dossier.